SQL-Academy/en.sql-academy/course/module-3/operator-with/article.md

 ---
 meta:
-    title: 'Common Table Expressions, operator WITH'
+  title: "Common Table Expressions, operator WITH"
-    description: 'Common Table Expression in SQL.
-Syntax of the WITH statement and examples of its use.'
+  description: "Common Table Expression in SQL.
+Syntax of the WITH statement and examples of its use."
 ---

 # Common Table Expressions, operator WITH